We take every aspect of your personal profile into consideration when calculating your admissions chances.

-REQUIRED: Olin is a community striving to improve the world and improve people‘s lives through engineering education.
+Olin is a community striving to change the world and positively impact people’s lives through engineering education.
 What change do you hope to be a part of?
 Why is this particular change important to you?
 How do you want to use engineering to impact and improve the world?

 Think about all the things we will learn about you throughout your application to Olin, from your application materials and recommendations and through your own words in your other essays.
 Is there anything missing?
 If there is, you may share a specific story that tells us something about you that we don‘t yet know.
 If not, don’t worry: this question is optional.

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

 Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

 Reflect on something that someone has done for you that has made you happy or thankful in a surprising way.
 How has this gratitude affected or motivated you?